Famous egg sald

 - A 2-3 generous tablespoons of kewpie mayo, and a generous tablespoon of whole grain dijon

-Noah's famous egg salad is best served on its own, scooped onto a durable potato chip, or sandwiched between two pillowy squares of Japanese milk bread.
+Noah's famous egg salad is best served on its own, scooped onto a durable potato chip, or sandwiched between two pillowy squares of milk bread.